 And what was going on in Fort Worth in 1876?
 G. H. Day was mayor; Timothy Isaiah “Longhaired Jim” Courtright was city marshal.
 Fort Worth may have crowned itself the “Queen City of the Prairie,” but it was also Cowtown and still very much a “wild West” town and would remain so for several years (the “gunfight” between Courtright and Luke Short was still eleven years away.)

-In 1876 Fort Worth had a population of about six thousand, less than 1 percent of today’s population.
-It was a big year for news: In April the courthouse and most of the records therein burned.
+In 1876 Fort Worth’s population was less than 1 percent of today’s population.
+It was a big year for news: In March the courthouse and most of the records therein burned.
 In July the Texas & Pacific Railway brought rail service to Fort Worth.

 Fort Worth had been hurt by the depression of 1873 (its population had decreased to five hundred), but the city was catching up in 1876.
 Here the newspaper ticks off signs of recovery, beginning with plans for a gasworks.